FBnil/evidencer/README.md

 ### FOLD and GROUP
 Sometimes, you need to group the servers or the scripts to reduce the amount of calls you make to ssh.
 The separator used by default is "  " (two spaces), but you can override it by setting `--SEPARATOR` to another character(s).
+Caveat: If you use this functionality, please stick to a single suit (you can address multiple scripts/servers in the commandline, as long as their directories are the same).

 To see what it would do with your scripts and servers, use `--dryrun` and `--verbose` in combination with `--fold` and `--group`. and grep on the word 'RUN'